 Following the war, Charles was found guilty of treason and was executed in Whitehall.
 From that day forward, the monarch has refused to enter the Houses of Parliament without an MP as a hostage.

-Jim Fitzpatrick MP was once asked to be Her Majesty’s hostage.
+Former MP Jim Fitzpatrick was once asked to be Her Majesty’s hostage.
 He told the BBC: “If the monarch doesn’t go back, they have one of ours.”

 He added: “If anything happens to the monarch, the same fate will befall on one of our senior colleagues.”